grcjamezz/gridcoinweb/README.md

 [gridcoin wallet](https://gridcoin.us). **gridcoinweb** is written in Python and Javascript using flask, bootstrap and jquery.

+You might wonder why **gridcoinweb** exists since the wallet has a UI.
+If you are thinking this, you are probably running the wallet on your local desktop machine - so this project isn't for you.

+However, if, like me, you are running the wallet on a headless Linux server, **gridcoinweb** gives a nice, simple, web interface for monitoring your wallet, and is nicer than manually typing RPC commands and decoding the JSON.

+**gridcoinweb** refreshes it's data every 30 seconds, so you can keep it running and it's always up to date.

 Status
 ======
 Still very much a work in progress.
 Keep an eye on the issues list for the